Tim de Zeeuw: Suspension

-In October 2022 the public learned that in May the same year De Zeeuw was suspended from the University of Leiden and barred from campus after being found to have violated professional conduct policy pertaining to harassment and sexual harassment of female employees.
+In October 2022 it was announced that in May that year, De Zeeuw had been suspended from the University of Leiden and barred from campus after being found to have violated professional conduct policy pertaining to harassment and sexual harassment of female employees.
 In an interview President of Leiden Executive Board Annetje Ottow acknowledged that "there was a pattern" and over several years he repeatedly belittled and insulted women in public and abused his position of power as a professor by threatening to damage their scientific careers; and that in addition to intimidation and inappropriate behavior there was "a component of sexual harassment".
 He was suspended with pay and allowed to use his university affiliation on his research papers, but barred from campus, interaction with students, and all administrative and department responsibilities.
 As such on 26 September 2022 De Zeeuw attended a celebration of ESO's 60-years anniversary in Leiden's Museum Boerhaave.
-De Zeeuw stood a few months before retirement and the University of Leiden did not send him into early retirement.
+De Zeeuw stood a few months before retirement and the University of Leiden did not start the longer process of sending him into early retirement.
 Via his lawyer, de Zeeuw stated that he "cannot agree" with the suspension but that he will comply with the imposed measures.

 A European Southern Observatory press officer declined to say whether ESO, which is headquartered near Munich, ever received similar complaints.
 A subsequent public statement from the ESO reported that the organization had banned de Zeeuw from its premises, and would revoke access to his IT account.
 On 26 October the Max Planck Institute for Extraterrestrial Physics severed his affiliation, citing the "proceedings and conclusions of Leiden University".
 De Zeeuw was subsequently suspended from the Royal Academy of the Netherlands, and in his reaction indicated that he would like to terminate his membership in the Academy.
 De Zeeuw has also been removed from the advisory board of Dutch research funder NWO.
-Astrobites announced that it will no longer be covering any papers featuring Tim de Zeeuw as an author and will be removing existing content featuring De Zeeuw’s work.